Stock market today: Wall Street falls as its blistering rally cools some more

 NEW YORK (AP) — U.S. stocks are falling Wednesday as some more steam comes out of Wall Street's huge, record-breaking rally.

-The S&P 500 was 0.8% lower in midday trading.
+The S&P 500 was 1% lower in afternoon trading.
 It's coming off two small losses since setting an all-time high on Friday and is on track for its first three-day losing streak since early September.
 The pullback follows a superb run where the index rallied to six straight winning weeks, its longest such streak of the year.

 The company reported a loss of more than $6 billion for the latest quarter, as it waits to see the results of a vote by machinists later in the day that could end a strike that’s crippled aircraft production for more than a month.
 Boeing stock has lost 40% this year.